 If you feel like you’ve messed up your build or simply want to re-roll a build it is possible to re-spec your attribute points early on for free and then later down the road by paying coin to do so.

-End Game Progression Upon reaching level 60, your progression will shift from leveling up your character to leveling up your Watermark.
-Our Gear Score guide will guide you through the process of how watermark progression works post level 60.
+End Game Progression Upon reaching level 60, your progression will shift from leveling up your character to leveling up your Expertise.
+Our Gear Score guide and Umbral Shard Guide will guide you through the process of how Expertise progression works post level 60.

 In New World you can equip any weapon at any time.
 Your character is not locked to a specific weapon based on a class you pick.
 New World does not have a class based system and you can master every single weapon in the game if you so choose.